huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 These issues are developed (#privacy-issues-with-0rtt-data) and (#privacy-issues-with-session-resume).

-## Privacy of Resolver Data

-The recursive resolver could easily capture a log of the traffic sent by the stub resolver, and make it available to third parties.
-This would negate the privacy benefits of encrypting the data between stub and resolver.

-A first mitigation against that risk is the publication by the operator of the resolver of a satisfactory privacy policy, explaining to potential users how the data will be protected.
-For example, a resolver may decide to not keep logs or to only keep them for short periods, and may commit to not disclose the stub's data to third parties.

-A policy voluntarily adopted by the resolver may not be sufficient if adversaries manage to somehow gain control of the resolver, for example using some kind of computer virus.
-Mitigations against such attacks will protective actions by the stubs.
-Stubs may for example add cover traffic to the normal set of DNS queries, or they may split their traffic between several resolvers.
-Such mitigations will require further study.

-## Backend observation of DNS traffic

-Queries sent by the stub to the recursive may be served from the recursive's cache, or may be served by forwarding the query to an authoritative server.
-Adversaries could observe the outgoing queries and try to correlate them with the encrypted traffic received by the recursive resolver.
-In the extreme case of a resolver with only one active stub client, this correlation is trivial.
-It gets progressively harder when resolvers serve larger number of clients.

-Recursive resolvers MAY consider techniques like proactive caching to reduce the effectiveness of this attack.
-Stub clients MAY prefer using resolvers that manage a large number of other clients, as this will make the adversaries job harder.
-In the future, stub clients MAY attempt to mitigate this issue by using the cover traffic and split traffic strategies discussed in (#privacy-of-resolver-data).

 ## Privacy Issues With 0RTT data

 The zero-RTT data can be replayed by adversaries.
 That data may